Writing Chinese characters

 1. Across then Down

 It is generally easier to draw horizontal strokes and these are drawn first.
 They often form the top of a character and so give it an initial form.
-This is the number 10 shí that has already been used as an example of the shu stroke.
+This is the number 10 shí that has already seen as an example of the shu stroke.

 diagonal to left first